St. Peter's Preparatory School: Athletics

 The Saint Peter's Prep Crew team is led by Coach Alex Canale.
 In 2013, the JV 4+ took first place at Stotesbury Cup Regatta, the largest high school regatta in the world.
 The team also won the SRAA National Championship Regatta and placed second at the Garden State championships.
 Along with the JV 4+, other Prep boats have succeeded in many regattas.
+In 2023, the Mens Sr 8+ placed 1st at the Garden State Scholastic Championships.
+This marked first state championship in program history.
+In 2024, the Saint Peter's Prep Freshman 8+ won 1st place at the SRAA Nationals in Pennsauken, NJ after previously taking gold at the Mid-Atlantic Championships.

 The fencing team won the overall state championship in 2017 and 2018, and was sabre team winner in 2017.
 In 2017, the Saint Peter's Prep fencing team defeated Columbia High School 16–11 to win the state championship, the second Prep team to win a state championship after the football team.

-The boys soccer team won the Hudson County Tournament championships in 1976-1978, 1992-1994, 2001, 2005, 2011-2013 and 2019.
+The soccer team won the Hudson County Tournament championships in 1976-1978, 1992-1994, 2001, 2005, 2011-2013, 2019 (defeating Kearny High School by a score of 2-1 in the finals) and 2023 (2-1 vs. Kearny).

 Campus ministry

 Christian service

-At Saint Peter's, each year of study includes a Christian Service requirement.
-Service is as follows:
+At Prep, each year of study includes a service requirement: